22 May 2019

 Finally, on the one hand, our globalised food systems are no longer able to generate shared growth that benefits local artisans and small producers and, on the other hand, they threaten cultural heritage and food traditions that are precious for community life.

-At the end of this Forum, the FAO, the Union for the Mediterranean (UfM) and the CIHEAM announced the launch of a multi-actors platform for sustainable food systems in the Mediterranean built on the expertise of the CIHEAM Bari and its network.
+At this Forum, the CIHEAM, the FAO and the Union for the Mediterranean (UfM) agreed to move jointly together in the co-development of a multi-actors platform for sustainable food systems in the Mediterranean, to be defined in its operational inclusive format.

 A white paper, the terms of reference of which will be jointly defined, will be prepared to propose the first elements of an action plan for sustainable, responsible and inclusive food systems.
 A foresight exercise may also be envisaged to make this white paper a tool for decision-making and to help prioritise actions and investment in this area.